jmpijll/lora-captioner/README.md

 ## Model Information

-This tool uses [MiaoshouAI/Florence-2-large-PromptGen-v1.5](https://huggingface.co/MiaoshouAI/Florence-2-large-PromptGen-v1.5), a model specifically fine-tuned for generating prompts and captions suitable for diffusion model training.
+This tool uses [Salesforce/blip-image-captioning-large](https://huggingface.co/Salesforce/blip-image-captioning-large), a robust vision-language model for generating descriptive image captions.
+BLIP was chosen for its stability and broad compatibility.

 ## Documentation